tiffanyj41/hermes/docs/framework.md

 state_machine.add_state(hermes.new_state, isEndState=True)
 ```

+Make sure you define your state as well; otherwise, the framework will output an error.
+Please follow the instructions in [Defining a New State](#defining-a-new-state).

 #### Adding New Variables in Cargo

 Cargo is the object passed around in the state machine.
 Since we can never know until runtime where each state has derived from and where it will go next, we do not know what parameters to pass into each state.
 Cargo encapsulates all the parameters needed for each state in one object.
 It is defined in [cargo.py](#cargopy) and instantiated in hermesctl's main().
 Future implementation will clean up Cargo so that one state does not know what another state's parameter needs are unless necessary (TODO: in development).